Is your short-term insurance contract confusing? Go through your insurance terms and conditions. Know exactly what you are and are not covered for.

 When you submit a claim, you have certain responsibilities which are listed below.
 In addition, you need to comply with reasonable instructions and requests we may issue in particular pertaining to and documentation required by any party pertaining to the claim.
 If you fail to meet these responsibilities, your claim may be rejected.
 The following are some of the responsibilities required:

-▪ You need to report your claim to us as soon as possible, but not later than 31 days after any incident.
+- You need to report your claim to us as soon as possible, but no later than 31 days after any incident.
 This includes incidents for which you do not want to claim, but which may result in a claim in the future.

-▪ You must notify us of any other insurance that also provide cover, whether in whole or in part.
+- You must notify us of any other insurance that also provides cover, whether in whole or in part.

 No insurable interest: